ixc/autoprune-docker/README.md

 # autoprune

-A Docker image that prunes images with no associated containers, daily.
+Docker image that prunes images with no associated containers, daily.

 # Usage